| 开发者 | writerspress |

 No. CiteKit is optimised for WordPress publishing workflows, not full academic reference management.

 Yes.
-CiteKit provides a Bibliography block and two inline RichText formats (Citation and Tooltip) that appear as toolbar buttons on paragraphs, headings, list items, and quote blocks.
+CiteKit provides a Bibliography by CiteKit block, a Footnotes by CiteKit block, and three inline RichText formats (Citation, Tooltip, and Footnote) that appear as toolbar buttons on paragraphs, headings, list items, and quote blocks.
 Shortcodes continue to work in both the classic editor and the block editor.

 Posts and pages are supported in the free version.
 Custom post type support is available in CiteKit Pro.